Pleasant Valley State Prison (PVSP)

 Pleasant Valley State Prison is located in Fresno County in the community of Coalinga.
 You’re not far from the beautiful California coastline or the giant sequoias in Yosemite National Park.
 Coalinga has quality schools, a library, a museum and is home of the famous Harris Ranch Inn and Restaurant.
 Key community events include the Annual Horned Toad Derby, Annual 4th of July Fireworks Display and the Wham-O-Bass Hot Air Balloon Festival.

-Scott Frauenheim has been warden or acting warden at Pleasant Valley State Prison since 2013.
+Tristan Lemon has been acting warden at Pleasant Valley State Prison since August 2022.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.